-The Anybus WLAN Access Point IP30 can be mounted on a standard DIN rail or screw-mounted directly onto a flat surface using the included wall mounting kit.
+The Anybus WLAN Access Point IP67 can be screw-mounted onto a stable flat surface using the included wall mounting kit.
+It can also be pole-mounted using the included adjustable steel band straps.

 For optimal reception, wireless devices require a zone between them clear of objects that could otherwise obstruct or reflect the signal.
 A minimum distance of 50 cm between the devices should also be observed to avoid interference.